 Her earliest trumpet instruction was under Bob Martin through junior high and high school and she then studied under Craig Hamilton at Ouachita Baptist University where she earned her Bachelor of Arts degree and was a charter member of the Ouachita Wind Ensemble.
 There she also studied piano under Rebecca Moore.

-In addition to her music activities, Spradlin earned a master’s degree in Social Work at UA-Little Rock and is a social worker for Arkansas Blue Cross Blue Shield.
-She also holds a Master of Divinity in Theology from the Southern Baptist Theological Seminary in Fort Worth.
+In addition to her music activities, Spradlin leads a double life as a social worker for Arkansas Blue Cross Blue Shield.
+She earned a master’s degree in Social Work from UA-Little Rock and studied at the Southern Baptist Theological Seminary in Louisville, Kentucky.